CordiezT/CordiezT/README.md

 ## 👋 Hi there, I'm Theophile Cordiez 👋

-My journey into AI began with my first machine learning course at Ecole des Mines in 2019.
-While at Cranfield University, I delved into Natural Language Processing for document clustering—before ChatGPT existed.
-I've tackled real-world challenges like optimizing truck logistics and predicting bankruptcy using ML, at an Insurtech startup.
-Now, as part of the investment team at Passion Capital, I use my AI expertise to scout and invest in tech startups.
-I'm also an avid glider pilot, always exploring new horizons.
-Check out one of my flights [here](https://www.weglide.org/flight/161017)
+I'm an AI enthusiast and investment analyst passionate about new technologies.
+My journey into artificial intelligence began in 2019 during my engineering studies at École des Mines.
+At Cranfield University, I delved deeper into Natural Language Processing for document clustering—before tools like ChatGPT existed.

+I've tackled real-world challenges such as optimizing logistics routes and helping predicting bankruptcies using machine learning at an insurtech startup Dimpl.
+Now, as part of the investment team at Passion Capital, I help scout tech startups.

+When I'm not working, you'll find me soaring the skies.
+I've been flying for the past 10 years.
+You can check out one of my flights [here](https://www.weglide.org/flight/161017)

 #### Things I've worked on
 - [Geospatial analysis of innovation clusters in a city based on document clustering methods](https://github.com/CordiezT/Master-Thesis)